koko-tsuu/ARCH2-SimuProject/README.md

 #### On the topic of binary conversion with decimal numbers
 - bin() cannot convert float or decimal, so the convertDecimalOfDecimalToBinary function was needed to manually convert decimal numbers (ex.
 0.5).

+#### On the topic of Web Servers
+- There's a delay between the server writing and downloading which means if you immediately pressed download while the server isn't done writing, you'll download an outdated file

 #### Prepared by:
 - Alog, Lorenz Wilson